-- 1. Those that are heated and/or cooled with a peak design rate of energy usage less than 3.4 Btu/h \times ft2 (10.7 W/m2) or 1.0 watt/ft2 (10.7 W/m2) of floor area for space conditioning purposes. - 2.
-Those that do not contain conditioned space. - Greenhouses where cooling does not include a condensing unit and that are isolated from any other conditioned space. - 4.
+- 1. Those that are heated and/or cooled with a peak design rate of energy usage less than 3.4 Btu/h $\times$ ft (10.7 W/m) or 1.0 watt/ft (10.7 W/m) of floor area for space conditioning purposes. - 2.
+Those that do not contain conditioned space. - Greenhouses where cooling does not include a condensing unit and that are isolated from any other conditioned space.

+4.3.
 Unstaffed equipment shelters or cabinets used solely for personal wireless service facilities.

-C402.1.1.1 C402.1.1.2 Semi-heated buildings and spaces.
+C402.1.1.1C402.1.1.2 Semi-heated buildings and spaces.
 The building envelope of semi-heated buildings, or portions thereof, shall comply with the same requirements as that for conditioned spaces in Section C402, except as modified by this section.
+The total installed output capacity of mechanical space conditioning systems serving a semi-heated building or space shall comply with Section C202.
 Building envelope assemblies separating conditioned space from semi-heated space shall comply with the exterior envelope insulation requirements.
 Semi-heated spaces heated by mechanical systems that do not include electric resistance heating equipment are not required to comply with the opaque wall insulation provisions of Section C402.2.3 for walls that separate semi-heated spaces from the exterior or low energy spaces.
 Semi-heated spaces shall be calculated separately from other conditioned spaces for compliance purposes.
 Opaque walls in semi-heated spaces shall be calculated as fully code compliant opaque walls for both the target and proposed for the Target UA calculations for the component performance alternative in Section C402.1.5, and for the Standard Reference Design for Total Building Performance compliance per Section C407.
+The capacity of heat trace temperature maintenance systems complying with Section C404.7.2 that are provided for freeze protection of piping and equipment only, shall not be included in the total installed output capacity of mechanical space conditioning systems.